Spreadsheet Chart Overview

 - Horizontal and Vertical Axes - two perpendicular lines that run along the chart edges.
 Axes display category labels and measurement units.
-Most charts have two axes: the category axis (X-axis), usually running horizontally along the bottom of the plot area, and the value axis (Y-axis), usually running vertically on the plot area's left side.
+Most charts have two axes: the category axis (X-axis) that usually runs horizontally at the bottom of the plot area, and the value axis (Y-axis) that runs vertically on the plot area’s left side.
 3-D charts also have the depth (series) axis that displays series names.
-The bubble and scatter charts have two value axis.
-The pie and doughnut charts have no axes at all.
+Bubble and scatter charts have two value axis.
+Pie and doughnut charts have no axes at all.

 - Legend - identifies each data series with a color or fill pattern.
 A chart can have only one legend.

 - Chart Title - a text header that explains a chart’s purpose.

 - Axis Title - explanatory text used to label an axis.

 - Data Label - identifies a data point with its actual value.